 Savory vegan cabbage rolls are filled with a flavorful mixture of onions, garlic, lentils, and brown rice.
 This vibrant plant-based and gluten-free meal is inexpensive, super filling, and delicious!

-I was recently looking through my grandma Didi's book of recipes and I came across a recipe for her stuffed cabbage rolls.
+I was recently looking through my grandma Didi's box of her all-time favorite recipes and I came across the recipe for her golumpki (stuffed cabbage rolls).
 My grandparents were Polish and German, so I grew up eating and loving sauerkraut, schnitzel, spätzle, and pierogi.
-Didi's recipe called for beef and bacon fat, but I knew I could recreate it and make it plant-based.
+Didi's recipe called for beef and bacon fat, but I knew I could recreate it and make it vegan and vegetarian-friendly.

-First, cook the rice and lentils in separate pots and then set them aside for later.
+First, cook the rice and lentils in separate pots and then set them aside.

-Next, you need to remove the core.
+Next, you have to remove the core from the cabbage.
 Put the cabbage on a flat surface and put the stem side up.
-Stick a fork into the stem and use a sharp knife to cut a circle out around the stem.
+Stick a fork into the stem and use a sharp knife to carefully cut a circle out around the stem.
 Hold the knife at an angle so you end up with a cone-shaped stem.
 You should be able to pull the fork (with the stem attached) out of the cabbage.
 If it's stuck, cut a little bit deeper until you can pull it out.

 Boil water in a large stockpot and submerge the whole head of cabbage.
 Let it cook for 5 minutes or until the leaves start to soften and pull away.
 Use silicone-tipped tongs to pull off 10-12 large leaves and lay them on a dish towel to dry.

 Next, saute the onions in a large pan until soft.
-Add the garlic, tomato paste, and dry seasonings.
-Cook for a couple of minutes to let the flavors meld.
+Add the garlic, tomato paste, and dried seasonings.
+Let it cook for a couple of minutes to let the flavors meld.
 Add the cooked lentils and brown rice to the pan with the onions and stir everything together.

 Pour a little bit of tomato sauce in the bottom of a casserole dish and spread it around in an even layer.
 Lay one leaf flat on a cutting board and add a scoop of the lentil rice filling in the center of the leaf.
 Fold both sides of the leaf in and then roll the bottom up until it's sealed.
 Place the stuffed roll into the dish.